ahvdk/SSNpipe/README.md

 Download compressed executable file for your operating system.

 - For **Windows**: Decompress the archive and run the installation executable.
-  `SSNpipe` will be setup like any other windows program.
+  `SSNpipe` will be setup like any other Windows program.

 - For **Linux**: Decompress the archive with `tar -zxvf *.tar.gz` and run ./ssnpipe from the decompressed folder.